mishajw/iptables_docker/README.md

 # Network Security - Build a Linux Firewall (hosted [here](https://github.com/mishajw/iptables_docker))

-For this assignment, I decided to use Docker as the environment for setting up the virtual machines (or in this case containers) as a learning experience.
+For this assignment, I decided to use Docker as the environment for setting up the virtual machines (or in this case containers) as a learning experience - Docker is a tool I've been meaning to learn for a while.
 This yielded many pros and cons (quite a lot more cons than anticipated!), which I will discuss in the conclusion.

 Because of docker, all containers were started and torn down at test time, so no clean up of `iptables` was needed in any of the scripts.
 This could easily be amended by putting in `iptables -F` at the beginning of every script (and removing any chains defined in the rules, as is the case for part 6).